Code of Conduct

 The primary goal of the College’s financial aid office is to help students achieve their educational potential by providing or directing students toward appropriate financial resources.
-In doing so, staff members of the Caldwell College Office of Financial Aid shall continue to conduct themselves in an ethical and professional manner, in accordance with the “Statement of Ethical Principles” set forth by the National Association of Student Financial Aid Administrators and other requirements set forth in this policy.
+In doing so, staff members of the Caldwell University Office of Financial Aid shall continue to conduct themselves in an ethical and professional manner, in accordance with the “Statement of Ethical Principles” set forth by the National Association of Student Financial Aid Administrators and other requirements set forth in this policy.

 A. The College’s Office of Financial Aid is a member of the National Association of Student Financial Aid Administrators (“NASFAA”), which is the professional organization serving College financial aid officers.
 In furtherance of its organization and membership, NASFAA has adopted a Statement of Ethical Principles which governs the conduct of its members.
 That Statement of Ethical Principles is hereby incorporated into this policy and is applicable to employees of the College serving within the Office of Financial Aid and their superiors.